maddycp/LIGO_followup_AAT/configure_notes.md

 ###S191204r
 * Tile A: Only 5 fiducials when configured on Plate 0.
 6 fiducials on Plate 1, so ideally configure on Plate 1.
-* Tile B: Needs more stars.
-Only 4 configured on Plate 0 and 5 on Plate 1.
+* Tile B: Only 5 fiducials when configured on Plate 0.
+6 fiducials on Plate 1, so ideally configure on Plate 1.
 * Tile C: Looks good.